jperez01/jperez01/README.md

 ❤️ Things I'm Obsessed With Right Now ❤️
 - 👨‍🍳 Cooking: Green Tartar Sauce
-- 📚 Reading: The Unbearable Lightness of Being
+- 📚 Reading: The Prime of Miss Jean Brodie
 - 🕹️ Gaming: Limbus Company

 📫 You can find me on: